chrisjsimpson/ansible-php-fpm-nginx/README.md

 # Setup

-Create an instance (e.g. linode vps) copy its ip address Update inventory.yaml with the ip address of the target server
+Create an instance (e.g. linode vps) copy its ip address **Note**: This assumes an Ubuntu based image, though any debian based image may work too.

+Update inventory.yaml with the ip address of the target server (add multiple ips, one on each line, if you need to set-up multiple servers).

 Install ansible requirements (roles)